-All children with Diabetes will have an HCP.
-These pupils are encouraged to carry and take responsibility for their own diabetic medication including Glucose I; if this is not appropriate the First Aid and Medical Room will hold one for them.
+All children with diabetes will have an HCP.
+These students are encouraged to carry and take responsibility for their own diabetic medication including Glucose I; if this is not appropriate the Health Centre will hold one for them.

-All staff working with pupils with Diabetes will be trained on dealing with and recognising diabetic emergencies and the administration of rescue medication
+All staff working with students with diabetes will be trained on dealing with and recognising diabetic emergencies and the administration of rescue medication